boldbi/bold-bi-docs/docs/visualizing-data/working-with-widgets/configuring-label-parameters.md

 For `Text` type, the supported functions are `Count and Distinct Count`.

-Use the following format to configure the label parameter.
+Use the following format, to configure the label parameter.

 **Syntax:**  `{{:function(Column_Name)}}` **when single data source is present**